mmkim1210/GeneticsMakie.jl/docs/src/examples/genes.md

 f
 ```
 ![](../figs/CACNA1G-gene-height0.1-color.png)

-We can change the color of genes and text using the `genecolor` and `textcolor` keyword arguments, respectively.
+Alternatively, we can visualize this locus by passing `gene` as a positional argument and
+`window` as a keyword argument.
 ```julia
 f = Figure(resolution = (306, 792))
 ax = Axis(f[1, 1])